djalbat/necessary/README.md

 Note that it will not try to assign the `name` property of the chosen environment to itself, because functions already have a `name` property.

 Before returning the JSON, it will search for uppercase strings.
-If a string is the name of an environment variable, it will be replaced by the environment variable's value.
+If such a string is the name of an environment variable, it will be replaced by the environment variable's value.
 This means that you can choose to keep sensitive information out of the runtime configuration and therefore, for instance, safely commit it to the repository.

 You can change the base extension of the file that is parsed, that is the part of the extension between the leading dot and `rc`, by making use of the `setRCBaseExtension()` function: